REV23Docs/rev23-cloudapp-docs/docs/concepts/customers.md

 Customers can be flagged for past behavior to alert you to a potential issue.
 You can apply multiple flags to a customer and will see a visual indicator in the customer record when a flag is present.
 See [Flags](../settings/flags.md) for more information.

+## Merging Duplicate Customers

+There are two methods for merging a duplicate customers.

+1. In the Customer List select **Find Duplicates** (currently iOS only).
+This will search for customers that have the same birthdate and last name, showing you the first that was created.
+Tapping that customer will show you the found duplicates, allowing you to select each that you wish to merge.

+2. In a Customer Detail screen select **Merge Duplciates** to show customers that have the same birthdate and last name.
+This will merge the select customers into the the target that was opened.

+This will merge services, notes, files and more, as well as attempt to fill gaps in the data, using the most recent entered information first.

 # Webhooks

 Customers support the following [webhook](./webhooks.md) events: